-Another topic requested by y’all — Toddler Meals!
+Another topic requested by y’all — kid-friendly meals!
 Before I share some of our go-to meals for our kids, I have to make a few announcements/disclaimers:

 2. I do not claim any of these meals as “balanced” or “healthy.”
 My goal is EASY.
 And if they eat it, that’s a bonus.
 Also, I’ve pretty much given up on vegetables at this point — unless they come hidden in a pouch or pasta noodles.

 3. We rarely eat as a family…because sitting down to eat together is ummm, not really that enjoyable?
 So we sit with the kids while they eat their dinner and then I cook dinner for me and Matt after they’ve gone to bed.
 Sometimes I’ll use our dinner leftovers for their dinner the following night.
 But for now, eating one meal together at 6 pm just isn’t in the cards.

 4. We are absolutely obsessed with these divided plates from Target!
 They are less than a dollar and come in a variety of colors (although we only have a stack of green plates to prevent arguments over who gets which colored plate).